yrdsb-peths/hungry-animal-jaiden105/README.md

 # Hungry Animal Tutorial
 This is the README.md file.
-Change this file to show your intended audience what you want them to see.
+The features I added to this game was a dash button.
+To dash, you would need to press space in the direction you want to dash and the elephant would rapidly move forward for a split second.
+There is a cooldown of 1 second to prevent players from infinitly dashing.

 You can use **Markdown** syntax to format this file to do things like **bold** or *italicize* text.
 [Markdown basics](https://www.markdownguide.org/getting-started/)